 The Lowland Landscapes

 The Netherlands is a fascinating and compact destination.
 It has the well-kept traditional villages, vibrant contemporary cities and wonderful Dutch people.
-The excellent infrastructures make it possible to visit multiple destinations in a short period.

 The Hague is one of the most extraordinary cities in Holland.
 Not just because it is our government city, but also because of its many monuments, historic districts and its location near the beautiful North Sea coastline.
 The Hague is also known as ‘the Royal City by the Sea’ and is called ‘the residence city’.